Slip-and-Fall Accidents at Work

 According to the National Floor Safety Institute (NFSI):

 - Falls are the primary cause of missed work time.
-In 22 percent of fall injury cases, more than 31 days of work are missed.
+In 22 percent of fall injury cases, at least 31 days of work are missed.

-- Slips and falls are the primary cause of occupational injury for those aged 15-24.
+- Slip and trips and falls are the primary cause of job injury for those aged 15-24.